fluent/fluent-bit-docs/installation/linux/README.md

 ## GPG key updates

-From the 1.9 release please note that the GPG key has been updated at [https://packages.fluentbit.io/fluentbit.key](https://packages.fluentbit.io/fluentbit.key) so ensure this new one is added.
+From the 1.9.0 and 1.8.15 releases please note that the GPG key has been updated at [https://packages.fluentbit.io/fluentbit.key](https://packages.fluentbit.io/fluentbit.key) so ensure this new one is added.

 The GPG Key fingerprint of the new key is:
 ```